 Productivity is improved

-Number one component of success in any position or field is productivity.
+The number one component of success in any position or field is productivity.
 Interestingly, having a 4-day work week positively contributes to the said component, and there is a reason for that.
-Given that employees only have 4 days in week to complete their tasks, they put in quality effort into producing the excellent results on time, knowing that fun and rest will come shortly after.
+Given that employees only have 4 days in a week to complete their tasks, they put quality effort into producing excellent results on time, knowing that fun and rest will come shortly after.
 This approach results in both the company and its employees being happy.

 A better work-life balance is sustained